Nikon F Review

 The Nikon F shown with a Voigtländer Ultron 40mm f/2 SL IIs

-There was little if any hesitation on my end and I thanked Syed for his generous offer.
-I had the Nikon F for a few days but the rainy spring days here in Vancouver resulted in only one outing where I decided to shoot a roll of Ilford Delta 100.
+There was little, if any, hesitation on my end, and I thanked Syed for his generous offer.
+I had the Nikon F for a few days, but the rainy spring days here in Vancouver resulted in only one outing, when I decided to shoot a roll of Ilford Delta 100.

 Nikon F History

-I had a Nikon F3 back in the mid-eighties and know F series cameras are solidly constructed and renowned as workhorse cameras.
-The Nikon F was available through the years with several different viewfinder options.
+I had a Nikon F3 back in the mid-eighties, and I know that the F series cameras are solidly constructed and renowned as workhorses.
+The Nikon F has been available through the years with several different viewfinder options.
 The camera I tried out has the traditional eye-level finder.

 The Nikon F shown with the Micro-Nikkor Auto 55mm f/3.5